 As if that wasn't enough, most rubyists tend to program with a TDD or BDD approach to programming which results in lots of short methods and they will have tests for them before they create the method.
 The short methods mean that the variable only has a very narrow scope.
 The chance that anything goes wrong with the type is pretty slim.
 And the testing catches any obvious errors when they happen.
 Typos usually don't get you very far.

 Type-safe isn't that safe after all.
 That coding in a language like IronRuby is not only safe but it also makes you more productive.
 You'll probably find that the lack of static typing in IronRuby is an advantage rather than a risk.
 Once you "get it" you can use it in all its glory and gain huge productivity boosts.

+1.6 Summary

+In this chapter we had a discussion on why you would want to use a dynamic language.
+First we looked at clearing up some common misconceptions between the different typing systems, where the key take-away was that languages can be both statically compiled and weak typed or like ruby dynamic but strong typed.

+Next you got ironruby running on your machine so that you can execute the code samples that come with this book, we learned about REPL and we contrasted the CLR way of dynamically executing code and the Ruby way of doing that through the eval function.
+After which we spent some time reinforcing the idea that unit testing is very important and even more so in dynamically typed languages.

+And the final part of this chapter explained about duck typing and highlighted some different programming styles you can use with Ruby.
+The key point there is that coding in a language like IronRuby is not only safe but it also makes you more productive.
+And this brings us to the next chapter in which we’ll look closer at the Ruby language.